ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Multiple macros.json files can be defined: a global file containing shared macros for all users, and group and user files where macros specific to a group or to a user are stored.

 User macros created by each user are stored in macros.json files loaded into the USR-DIR directory with keyword %USER%.
-When the macros are loaded into or read from this directory, VIRTEL substitutes the keyword %USER% by the users security userid.
+When the macros are loaded into or read from this directory, VIRTEL substitutes the keyword %USER% with the users security userid.

 Group macros are defined for a specific group name recognized by the security subsystem (RACF, TOPS, ACF2).
 They are stored in a macros.json file loaded into the GRP-DIR directory with keyword %GROUP%.
 At execution time, VIRTEL substitutes the keyword %GROUP% by the name of the group supplied by the security subsystem.
 Group macros are avaialble to users who belong to the group.